pytorch/ios-demo-app/ObjectDetection/README.md

 ![](screenshot4.png)

-You can also select a picture from your iOS device's Photos library or take a picture with the device camera and then do the object detection.
+You can also select a picture from your iOS device's Photos library, take a picture with the device camera, or even use live camera to do object detection.